Tel: 617 899 3136

 nate @ welearntogrow.com

-With uncertain school plans challenging children’s education and family life during these pandemic times, we are here to supplement or replace your child’s school supply of remote learning activities and personal connection.
+During these pandemic times, we are here to supplement or replace your child’s school supply of remote and in-person learning activities and personal connection.
 We provide a weekly structure of project assignments and motivating peer and teacher interactions.
 It’s about strengthening engagement with the world outside while learning and creating.

 “That sort of assignment is perfect in my opinion… hands on, critical thinking, with a chance to demonstrate the project to peers.”– We Learn To Grow parent